The Hague (Den Haag, Netherlands South Holland)

-The Hague (Den Haag) is a North Sea port and the capital city of South Holland province, located on Netherlands' western coast.
-The city has population around 660,000 (metro over 1,o5 million), ranking it country's 3rd-largest (after Amsterdam and Rotterdam).
-The metro area Rotterdam-Den Haag has population over 2.7 million, ranking it Europe's 13th-largest.
+The Hague (Den Haag) is a North Sea port and the capital city of South Holland province, located on the Netherlands' western coast.
+The city has population around 660,000 (metro over 1,05 million), ranking it the country's 3rd-largest - after Amsterdam and Rotterdam.
+The Rotterdam-Den Haag metropolis has population 2,7+ million, ranking it Europe's 13th-largest.

-The town was granted city status in 1806 by Louis Napoléon Bonaparte (1778-1846).
-After the Napoleonic Wars (1803-1815), Belgium and Holland were combined into Netherlands, with Brussels and Amsterdam rotating as capital city every 2 years, while state's government was in Den Haag.
+The town was granted city status in 1806 by Louis Napoleon Bonaparte (1778-1846, aka Luigi Buonaparte, King of Holland between 1806-1810).
+After the Napoleonic Wars (1803-1815), Belgium and Holland were combined into The Netherlands, with Brussels and Amsterdam rotating as capital cities every 2 years, while the state's government was in Den Haag.
 After the separation of Belgium (1830), Amsterdam remained Holland's capital, but the government remained in Den Haag.

-Today, in The Hague are seated country's cabinet, States General, Supreme Court and State Council.
-Also here are most of country's foreign embassies and over 150 large international organisations (including Court of Justice and Criminal Court).
+Today, in Den Hague are seated Holland's Cabinet, States-General, Supreme Court, and State Council.
+Also here are most of the country's foreign embassies and 150+ large international organizations (including Justice Court and Criminal Court).
 This makes the city one of UN's major cities, along with NYC, Geneva, Vienna, Rome.
-The Netherlands King and Queen live in the royal palace (Huis ten Bosch) and work at Noordeinde Palace - both located in the city.
+The Netherlands King and Queen live in the royal palace (Huis ten Bosch) and work at Noordeinde Palace - both located in Den Hague.
 Here are also the headquarters of Shell (British-Dutch oil and gas company) and many other large Dutch companies.

-City's economy is based on services (civil servants, diplomats) and tourism.
-Among the largesr employers are Holland's ministries of Defence, Justice, Housing, Spatial Planning, Environment, Foreign Affairs, Transportation, Public Works, Water Management.
-Major companies headquartered in the city include Royal Dutch Shell (ranked by revenue world's 5th largest), Aegon NV (life insurance), APM Terminals (containership terminals managment company), Damco (Maersk Group's logistics brand / containership corporation), KPN NV (Dutch telecommunications company), NN Group (insurance and asset management company), NIBC Bank (corporate banking), Chicago Bridge & Iron Company (engineering and construction), PostNL (mail-parcel-e-commerce corporation), Siemens, T-Mobile, AT&T, Huawei, Kuwait Petroleum Corporation, Saudi Aramco, Total SA.
+The city's economy is based on services (civil servants, diplomats) and tourism.
+Among the largest employers are Holland's ministries of Defence, Justice, Housing, Spatial Planning, Environment, Foreign Affairs, Transportation, Public Works, Water Management.
+Major companies headquartered in the city include Royal Dutch Shell (ranked by revenue world's 5th largest), Aegon NV (life insurance), APM Terminals (containership terminals management company), Damco (Maersk Group's logistics brand / containership corporation), KPN NV (Dutch telecommunications company), NN Group (insurance and asset management company), NIBC Bank (corporate banking), Chicago Bridge & Iron Company (engineering and construction), PostNL (mail-parcel-e-commerce corporation), Siemens, T-Mobile, AT&T, Huawei, Kuwait Petroleum Corporation, Saudi Aramco, Total SA.

 The city is served by the Rotterdam The Hague Airport.
-Two main train stations link The Hague with Leiden, Haarlem, Zwolle, Groningen, Leeuwarden, Amersfoort, Enschede, Breda, Eindhoven, as well as with Belgium (Antwerp and Brussels).
+Two main train stations link Den Hague with Leiden, Haarlem, Groningen, Zwolle, Leeuwarden, Amersfoort, Enschede, Breda, Eindhoven, as well as with Belgium (Antwerp and Brussels).

 The Hague cruise terminal

-Cruise ships in Den Haag dock at the harbour in Scheveningen district.
+Cruise ships in Den Haag dock at the harbour in city's Scheveningen district.
 The Hague cruise port is a partnership between the municipality, port authority company and city's Marketing Bureau.
-After disembarkation, passengers are transported via bus shuttles (to downtown) or tour buses (on shore excursions).
+After debarkation, passengers are transported via bus shuttles (to downtown) or tour buses (on shore excursions).

 The hop-on hop-off Tourist Tram is near the harbour and connects the historical downtown to Scheveningen district, visiting all major tourist attractions.